Knowledge of Freedom: Understanding Self and Mind

 Does this program speak to you but you still have questions or hesitations?
 Email us at firstname.lastname@example.org and we will be happy to contact you by e-mail or arrange a private zoom call.

-There will also be a short introductory presentation held via Zoom Monday, June 28th, 10 am (PST) or 7 pm (CET), followed by a Q and A session.
+There will also be a short introductory presentation held via Zoom Monday, August 30th, 10 am (PDT, Berkeley) or 7 pm (CEST, Amsterdam), followed by a Q and A session.
+Please RSVP for the link.

 Benefits of the Program